Flutter vs. React Native

 Summary of the Article

-With the increase in the demand of mobile applications, a large number of enterprises are shifting their focus towards mobile app development.
+With the increase in the demand for mobile applications, a large number of enterprises are shifting their focus towards mobile app development.

 Introduction of new technologies, platforms, and frameworks is allowing mobile app developers to create revolutionary mobile apps.